The Legal Implications of Partner Separation

 - Made it publicly known (such as by telling friends and family), that they had separated.

-Ten things to consider if a person has just separated:
+Ten things to consider if a marriage or de facto relationship has just ended:

-- Contact your bank or financial institution in writing (in person or email- with your signature appearing) to stop joint funds being removed or liabilities increased.
+- Contact your bank or financial institution in writing (in person or email- with your signature appearing) to separate or freeze joint funds.

-- If you have a Power of Attorney, ensure it is revoked, and have a new one drafted.
+- If your ex-partner has your power of attorney, ensure it is revoked, and have a new one drafted.